chrisirhc/blog.sirh.cc/posts/precompiled-grpc-compiler-bazel-python.md

   * However, since the repository makes use of gRPC, the gRPC plugin itself requires a C++ compilation, as per https://github.com/aspect-build/toolchains_protoc/issues/21#issuecomment-2455503596 .

 Steps:

-1. Set up an example repository running proto/grpc compiler.
-    * Use bazel modules, current standard for adding different capabilities into a repo
-    * Use the same example proto files from grpc/ and follow their layout.
-        * Start from: https://github.com/rules-proto-grpc/rules_proto_grpc/tree/master/examples/python/python_grpc_compile
-        * Trace it to https://github.com/rules-proto-grpc/rules_proto_grpc/tree/master/modules
-    * Change paths so that the examples work again.
-    * Fix weird edge cases with importing newer version bazel deps.
-2. Prepare the executable tool.
+1. Prepare the executable tool.
     * Tools have their arguments as an input API.
 As long as the input arguments are compatible, we can swap out the tool.
 I checked that grpcio-tools offers the protoc compatible tool, since it is actually protoc but with a built-in grpc plugin.
     1. Add grpcio-tools Python package from pip.
     2. Make sure we can run it from py_binary as a tool.
-3. Replace the tool used for the grpc compilation.
+2. Replace the tool used for the grpc compilation.
     1. Copy in python_grpc_compile definition and get it to work locally.
     2. Point grpc_plugin into a built-in tool, to validate whether it's using the right compiled protoc executable.

 Gotchas:
 * Which version of proto compiler is this using?
 Find out by going to: https://github.com/grpc/grpc/blob/v1.67.0/bazel/grpc_deps.bzl

+Appendix:
+* How did I set up the example repository?
+    * Use bazel modules, current standard for adding different capabilities into a repo
+    * Use the same example proto files from grpc/ and follow their layout.
+        * Start from: https://github.com/rules-proto-grpc/rules_proto_grpc/tree/master/examples/python/python_grpc_compile
+        * Trace it to https://github.com/rules-proto-grpc/rules_proto_grpc/tree/master/modules
+    * Change paths so that the examples work again.
+    * Fix weird edge cases with importing newer version bazel deps.